 The decision was based on information and data.
-Growth, consumer spending, and the labor market had slowed.
-Growth in real personal consumption expenditures fell from 3.1% last year to 1.0% for the first half of this year (annualized), while real GDP growth fell from 2.5% to 1.4%.
-The annualized rate of payroll employment growth fell from 1.3% last year to 0.2% over the past four months through August.
-Also, inflation had risen less than expected, remaining largely confined to sectors directly affected by tariffs (see Federal Reserve Bank of Philadelphia 2025 for revisions to private-sector inflation forecasts and Federal Reserve Bank of San Francisco 2025 for goods inflation data).
-The risks to the economy had shifted, and it was time to act.
+Growth, consumer spending, and the labor market had slowed, 5 and inflation had risen less than expected, remaining largely confined to sectors directly affected by tariffs.
+6 The risks to the economy had shifted, and it was time to act.

 Managing change isn't a one-time thing.
 You must keep at it.
-Moving forward, it is likely that further policy adjustments will be needed as we work to restore price stability while supporting the labor market.
-This comes through in our most recent projections.
-The FOMC's most recent Summary of Economic Projections shows that Committee members in general expect further cuts this year and next (Board of Governors 2025b).
-But these are projections, not promises, and making good decisions will require us to anchor on our objectives, assess the tradeoffs, and decide, again and again.
+Moving forward, it is likely that further policy adjustments will be needed as we work to restore price stability while providing needed support to the labor market.
+This comes through in our most recent projections, released last week.7 But